Near Humphreys Peak

 Access Issues

-No off-trail travel is permitted above treeline to protect the rare San Francisco Peaks' groundsel - a plant found nowhere else in the world.
+No permit is required for summer hiking.
+Parking is free at Arizona Snowbowl, but lots fill early on weekends.
+Off-trail travel is prohibited above treeline to protect the rare San Francisco Peaks' groundsel - a plant found nowhere else in the world.

 Route Details